Orbital Sarcoidosis

 - Periphlebitis manifesting as perivenous exudates which look like candle-wax drippings or En taches de bougie.
 They resolve almost instantaneously with steroids.

-- In retinal neovascularization with vitreous haemorrhage, ischemia, and retinal detachment, panretinal photocoagulation and/or vitrectomy may possibly be advocated.
+- In retinal neovascularization with vitreous haemorrhage, ischemia, and retinal detachment, panretinal photocoagulation and/or vitrectomy could be advocated.

 - Cystoid macular edema (CME) is the collection of extracellular fluid in the outer plexiform layer of the retina.
-Intravenous fluorescein angiography (IVFA) may possibly assist in diagnosis by demonstrating leakage of dye in and around the fovea.
+Intravenous fluorescein angiography (IVFA) could assist in diagnosis by demonstrating leakage of dye in and around the fovea.

 - Focal and discrete subretinal mottling on ophthalmoscopy